ay0408/DP-statistics-GWAS/README.md

 For details of the releasing methods, please see our paper entitled "More practical differentially private publication of key statistics in GWAS" (https://doi.org/10.1093/bioadv/vbab004).

-### Contact

-Akito Yamamoto

-Human Genome Center, the Institute of Medical Science, the University of Tokyo

-a-ymmt@ims.u-tokyo.ac.jp